squid-cache/squid-cache.github.io/Features/AclRandom.rst

 #language en
 #faqlisted no

-= Feature: Acl type "Random" =
+= Feature: ACL type "Random" =

  * '''Goal''': Implement an ACL type which would match randomly with a given probability.
- * '''Status''': testing.
+ * '''Status''': complete.
- * '''ETA''': Nov 2009
  * '''Version''': 3.2
- * '''Priority''':
  * '''Developer''': AmosJeffries
  * '''More''': Bug Bug:1239

 = Details =

-Implementation done and testing underway.

-The ACL name "random" will accept a single value in one of three formats:
+The ACL of type "random" will accept a single value in one of three formats:

  * A:B - matching randomly an average A requests for every B non-matches.
-May not be zero.
+A and B may not be zero.

  * A/B - matching randomly an average of A requests out of total B requests.
-May not be zero.
+A and B may not be zero.

  * 0.NNNN - matching randomly any given request with .NNNN probability.
    Range is between zero to one, excluding zero and one themselves.